-The next year, our first group of volunteers from Grace Fellowship Church in Georgia came to help, a tradition that has continued with many churches and groups sending teams.
+Our first group of volunteers from Grace Fellowship Church in Georgia came to help the next year, a tradition that has continued with many churches and groups sending teams.
 The annual event has grown and changed over the years.
 In 2001 a second party at Remanso de Amor (Haven of Love) in South Quito was added.
-In 2003, donors provided funds for Christmas parties at Living Hope in South Africa.
+Donors provided funds in 2003 for Christmas parties at Living Hope in South Africa.
 In 2004, our first team of volunteers traveled to Cape Town to help put on parties with Living Hope.

-We also began providing funds for parties in other locations, including Honduras, Ivory Coast, Ghana, India, Nepal, Malawi, and Russia.
-In December 2006, we added six parties in Quito and another on the coast of Ecuador.
-In 2007, a team traveled to Manila, Philippines, to celebrate Christmas with partner Youth Mobilization.
+We also began funding for parties in other locations, including Honduras, Ivory Coast, Ghana, India, Nepal, Malawi, and Russia.
+We added six parties in Quito and another on the coast of Ecuador in December 2006.
+A team traveled to Manila, Philippines, to celebrate Christmas with partner Youth Mobilization in 2007.
 In 2008, our first Christmas team traveled to Nepal.

 This year we celebrate our 21st anniversary of working in the Quito Dump.
 We continue to celebrate Christmas with our own programs and partners located around the world.